 Follow the interviewer’s leads, but try to get the interviewer to describe the position and duties to you early in the interview so that you can relate your background and skills to the position.

 Don’t answer your questions with a simple “yes” or “no”.
-Elaborate whenever possible.
+Explain whenever possible.
 Tell those things about yourself, which relate to this situation and or job opportunity.

 DO NOT inquire about salary, vacations, bonuses, retirement or benefits on the initial interview unless you are offered the job.

-Make sure that your point gets across to the interviewer in a factual and sincere manner.
+Make sure that your point gets across to the interviewer in a factual, sincere manner.
 Keep in mind that you alone can sell yourself to this interviewer.
-Make him/her realize the need for you in their organization.
+Make them realize the need for you in their organization.

-- Be well-prepared to answer the “typical” questions:
+Be well prepared to answer the “typical” questions, like: